 In the last months of 1947 production began to explode and the following year the Vespa 125 appeared, a larger model that was soon firmly established as the successor to the first Vespa 98.
 The Vespa “miracle” had become reality, and output grew constantly; in 1946, Piaggio put 2,484 scooters on the market.
 These became 10,535 the following year, and by 1948 production had reached 19,822.
 When in 1950 the first German licensee also started production, output topped 60,000 vehicles, and just three years later 171,200 vehicles left the plants.

 Foreign markets also watched the birth of the scooter with interest, and both the public and the press expressed curiosity and admiration.
-The Times called it “a completely Italian product, such as we have not seen since the Roman chariot".
-Enrico Piaggio used his tenacity to push the Vespa brand abroad, setting up a comprehensive sales network across Europe and the world.
+The Times called it “a completely Italian product, such as we have not seen since the Roman chariot”.
+Enrico Piaggio continued tenaciously to encourage the spread of the Vespa abroad, creating an extensive service network all over Europe and the rest of the world.
 He maintained constant attention and growing interest around his product, with a number of initiatives that included the foundation and spread of the Vespa Clubs.

 The Vespa became the Piaggio product par excellence, while Enrico personally tested prototypes and new models.
 His business prospects transcended national frontiers and by 1953, thanks to his untiring determination, there were more than ten thousand Piaggio service points throughout the world, including America and Asia.
 By then the Vespa Clubs counted over 50,000 members, all opposed to the “newborn” Lambretta Innocenti.
 No less than twenty thousand Vespa enthusiasts turned up at the Italian “Vespa Day” in 1951.
 Riding a Vespa was synonymous with freedom, with agile exploitation of space and with easier social relationships.
 The new scooter had become the symbol of a lifestyle that left its mark on its age: in the cinema, in literature and in advertising, the Vespa appeared endlessly among the most significant symbols of a changing society.

-Numerous imaginative versions of the Vespa appeared, some from Piaggio itself, but mainly from enthusiasts - The Vespa-Sidecar for example, or even the '67“Vespa-Alpha” that - created with Alpha-Wallis for agent Dick Smart, the star of a 007-style spy film - could not only race on the road, but also fly, sail and go underwater.
+For Vespa, the most imaginative versions were created, manufactured in some cases by Piaggio itself, but especially by mechanic enthusiasts, the Vespa-Sidecar for example, or even the '67 Vespa-Alpha that – created with Alpha-Wallis for agent Dick Smart, the star of a 007-style spy film – could not only race on the road, but also fly, sail and go underwater.
 The French army had a few Vespa models built specially to carry arms and bazookas, and others that could be parachuted together with the troops.
 Even the Italian army asked Piaggio for a parachutable scooter in 1963.

-Vespa has been copied and imitated in thousands of ways: but the uniqueness of the vehicle ensured Piaggio a very long period of success, so much so that in November 1953, the 500,000th unit left the line, followed by the one millionth in June 1956.
+Vespa has been copied and imitated in thousands of ways: but the unique character of the vehicle ensured an extremely long period of success for Piaggio, so much that, in November ‘53, production reached 500,000 units and in June of ‘56, the one millionth Vespa was manufactured.
 In 1960 the Vespa passed the two million mark, before hitting 4 million in 1970, and then exceeding 10 million in 1988, making Vespa – which has now produced well over 18 million vehicles – a unique phenomenon in the motorised two-wheel sector.

-In Italy, sales of vehicles with number plates decreased by 28 per cent in 1965 compared to the previous year.
-On the other hand, the Vespa, with its new “50” series, was a great success.
-The light Vespa was a successful addition to the Piaggio range and this displacement is still in production.
+The new scooter, exempt from registration plate regulations, was an immediate success.
+The “Vespino” (“little Vespa”) was a successful addition to the Piaggio range and this displacement is still in production.
 To date almost 3,500,000 Vespa 50s have been built in different models and versions.
-The Vespa ET4 50, launched in autumn 2000 (and replaced in 2005 by the Vespa LX) was the first four stroke Vespa 50cc, and established a record distance range: of over 500 km with a full tank.
+The Vespa ET4 50, launched in autumn of 2000, was the first four-stroke Vespa 50cc, and established a record distance range: of over 500 km with a full tank.

 In 1996, the fiftieth anniversary year of the most famous scooter in the world, the Vespa ET4 and ET2 range was created.
 The ET4 was the first Vespa in history powered by a 4-stroke engine.
 There was another twist to the unending story of the Vespa in 2003 with the launch of the Granturismo 200L and 125L: with these two models, Vespa reached unprecedented size and power levels.
-In 2005 two new and very significant products were added to the range: the Vespa LX (50, 125 and 150) replaced the Vespa ET (over 460,000 units sold since 1996) while, 50 years after the launch of the legendary Vespa GS Gran Sport, the Vespa GTS 250 i.e. took over as the fastest, most powerful and high-tech Vespa ever.
-It was powered by a cutting-edge, extremely powerful 250cc four-valve, liquid cooled engine with electronic injection.
+In 2005 two new and very significant products were added to the range: the Vespa LX (50, 125 and 150) replaced the Vespa ET (over 460,000 units sold since 1996) while, 50 years after the launch of the legendary Vespa GS Gran Sport, the Vespa GTS 250 i.e. took over as the fastest, most powerful and high-tech Vespa ever, thanks to an ultra modern and powerful 250cc, four-valve, liquid cooled engine with electronic injection.

-Three exclusive models were presented to celebrate Vespa’s 60th anniversary in 2006, interpreting the original Vespa look in a modern, elegant way.
+Three exclusive models arrived to celebrate Vespa’s 60th anniversary in 2006, interpreting the original Vespa look in a modern, elegant way.
 These were the Vespa GTV, Vespa LXV and Vespa GT 60°.
 2007 was the year of the Vespa S: elegantly inspired by the lines of 1970s models, the Vespa S was the new millennium heir to the legendary 50 Special and 125 Primavera.
-In May 2008 the Vespa GTS 300 Super arrived: the 145th model, GTS 300 Super was once again the highest performing Vespa with the largest engine ever manufactured.
+In May 2008 the Vespa GTS 300 Super arrived: the 145th model, GTS 300 Super, the highest performing Vespa with the largest engine ever manufactured.